voschezang/coding-handbook/quotes.md

 * Adding security to software after its been made is like [adding electricity and running water to a 1000 year old castle](https://twitter.com/jackrhysider/status/1453728265244315658).
 * There is nothing as permanent as the temporary.
 * Continuous improvement is better than delayed perfection.

+### Change

+- All creatures fear change, even the gods.
+- Laws are changed, tradition endures.
+- Think the unthinkable.
+- We need progress to fight regression.

 ### Paradoxes